ragieai/workos-mcp-gateway/README.md

 ### Path Rewriting

-When a mapping is configured, organization IDs are mapped to partitions:
+The gateway rewrites paths when proxying to the Ragie MCP server:
-- Without mapping: `/org_123/mcp/...` → `/mcp/org_123/...`
+- Without mapping: `/org_123/mcp/...` → `/mcp/org_123/...` (organization ID is lowercased)
 - With mapping: `/org_123/mcp/...` → `/mcp/soc2/...` (if `org_123` maps to partition `soc2`)

-Organization IDs are automatically lowercased when no mapping exists.
+The gateway constructs the target URL by combining `RAGIE_BASE_URL` with the rewritten path.
+For example, if `RAGIE_BASE_URL` is `https://api.ragie.ai/` and the path is rewritten to `/mcp/soc2/retrieve`, the final URL will be `https://api.ragie.ai/mcp/soc2/retrieve`.

 ### Per-Organization API Keys